Mohay261/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this my README for 0x02-functions_nested_loops project
+THIS is my README for 0x02-functions_nested_loops project